ros-security/community/README.md

 Although the following ROS subprojects have links to security, they are not governed by the Security Working Group:
  * _TBD_

-### Adding New Subprojects
+### Adding and Maintaining Subprojects
-New subprojects must follow the following workflow to be added to the Security Working Group:
-* Identify a subproject lead and a sub-team to own the subproject.
-Single-person subproject teams are allowed.
-* Work with an Approver to scope the project and create a pull request.
+Subprojects must meet the following criteria:
+* An Approver can add or create a new subproject that will be maintained by this working group.
-* The subproject lead must introduce the new subproject at the next Security Working Group meeting; the pull request may or may not be queued until the meeting.
+* A Member should introduce new subprojects at the next Security Working Group meeting

-### Maintaining Subprojects
-Approved subprojects must these criteria:
-* Build passes against ROS2 master
+* Builds must pass against ROS2 master
-* The ROS2 standard linter set is enabled and adhered to
+* The ROS2 standard linter set must be enabled and adhered to
-* Builds have 0 warnings
+* Builds must have 0 warnings
-* Quality builds are green (address sanitizer, thread sanitizer, clang thread safety analysis)
+* Quality builds must be green (address sanitizer, thread sanitizer, clang thread safety analysis)
-* Test suite passes
+* Test suite must pass
-* Reasonable* code coverage is met by test suites
+* Reasonable* code coverage must be met by test suites
-* Issues are responded to promptly*
+* Issues must be responded to promptly*
-* Releases go out regularly* when bugfixes or new features are introduced
+* Releases must go out regularly* when bugfixes or new features are introduced

 _*-Precise definition of term not determined_